 It’s possible sitting in one of Gerald Blakeley’s campus-inspired business parks are people whose “Engineering Minds” will bring forth ideas yet to be conjured.
 Those who suffer the daily grind of long, bumper-to-bumper commutes certainly hope we can avoid a highway-based version of Charlie on the MTA, with no way to get off Bill Callahan’s “road to nowhere.”

 * Vision, if I may borrow a line from baseball manager Earl Weaver (who said "momentum is only as good as tomorrow's pitcher") is only as good as tomorrow’s ideas.
-As I write this blog, right outside my window two new buildings and a parking garage are being constructed here in Wilmington.
+As I write this blog, right outside my office here at the Analog Devices Wilmington campus two new buildings and a parking garage are being constructed.
 Blakeley’s campus concept is still very much alive, albeit with several 21st century twists, notably the goal for a net-zero energy campus.
-The new buildings have been designed and are being constructed with energy conservation in mind.
-Plans for the garage include a number of electric car charging stations and a one-megawatt solar array on top.
+Plans for the garage also include a number of electric car charging stations and a one-megawatt solar array on top.